Nanmadaw Me Nu: Selection as crown princess

 During the reign of King Bodawpaya, a falcon took 11-year-old Me Nu's sarong as she was bathing, dropping the garment in the left wing of the southern royal palace.
 When the king searched for the owner of the sarong, she soon arrived in his presence.
 After royal officials had conducted an investigation, the king offered her a position as lady-in-waiting at the palace.

 Prince Sagaing became crown prince on 6 April 1809.
-At the end of 1812 his consort, Hsinbyume, gave birth to Prince Nyaungyan, but died seven days later.
-Prince Sagaing married Me Nu in 1813 and she became crown princess.
+At the end of 1812, his consort, Hsinbyume, gave birth to Prince Nyaungyan, but died seven days later.
+Prince Sagaing married Me Nu in 1813, and she became the crown princess.
 This granted her the rights to nine villages (five of them salt farms), thirty horses, 3,000 pe of land, and the taxes from four kinds of products.

 Chief queen

-Prince Sagaing became the seventh king of the Konbaung dynasty, on 7 June 1819, making Me Nu his chief queen and giving her the title of Thiri Pavara Mahayazeinda Yadana Dewi.
+Prince Sagaing became the seventh king of the Konbaung dynasty on 7 June 1819, making Me Nu his chief queen and giving her the title of Thiri Pavara Mahayazeinda Yadana Dewi.
 Her husband also gave the title of "Thado Minhla Kyawhtin" and granted the appanage of Salin to her brother, Maung O.

 Me Nu had three children by Bagyidaw.
-Their eldest daughter died young and their son, the Prince of Palaing, died in April 1804 at age 10 due to chickenpox.
+Their eldest daughter died young, and their son, the Prince of Palaing, died in April 1804 at age 10 due to chickenpox.
 Their remaining daughter, Princess Supayagale, became Queen Hsinbyumashin; she was the wife of King Mindon and mother of Burma's last queen, Supayalat.